ASHFAQ-ISSAK/java-assignment/README.md

 ## 1. Contains Duplicates

 ### Purpose
-This program checks if an array contains any duplicate elements.
+This method checks if any element appears more than once in the array.

 ### Key Method: `containsDuplicates()`
-- Uses nested loops to compare each element with subsequent elements
-- Returns `true` if a duplicate is found
-- Returns `false` if no duplicates exist

-### Code Breakdown
 ```java
 public static boolean containsDuplicates(int[] array) {
     // Outer loop: pick each element one by one